OpenTranslationBible/open-bible/en-GB/43.John/md/john-15.md

 ## John 15:14

-You are my friends if you do what I command.
+You are my friends when you do what I command.

 ## John 15:15